Przemyslaw-Swiderski/G-API-Video-Inspector-Transcriber-PS/README.md

 LANGUAGE_CODE: Language code for the speech in the video (e.g., en-US for English, es-ES for Spanish).
 OPEN_OUTPUT_SPREADSHHEET_WHEN_READY: (YES or NO)

+If you do not provide them as environment variables you may provide them when prompted by the script.
+This may be usefull when you need transcription of one or few files from time to time.

 2. Run the script using the following command: python gavt_main.py

 The script will transcribe the speech from the video, display a progress bar, and upload the results to the specified Google Spreadsheet.

+## Limitations
+Supported video formats.
+The Video Intelligence API supports common video formats, including .MOV, .MPEG4, .MP4, .AVI, and the formats decodable by ffmpeg.

 ## Troubleshooting
 If you encounter any issues or errors during the execution of the script, please refer to the following: